This article is part of our review of The Best Disposable Diapers

-Other diaper companies, like BAMBO and Honest Diapers, use dye pigments that do not contain heavy metals, which they believe are safe and hypoallergenic.
+Other diaper companies, like BAMBO and Honest Diapers, use dye pigments that do not contain heavy metals, which they believe is safe and hypoallergenic.
 TO make things even more confusing or difficult to understand or compare from one diaper to another is the terminology that each manufacturer uses.
-We would like to include information on dyes in the information we supply for choosing diapers, however we are finding it very difficult to do so.
+We would like to include information on dyes in the information we supply for choosing diapers, however, we are finding it very difficult to do so.
 With words like dye, disperse dye, pigments, colorants, and inks floating around (depending on which diaper you are reviewing) it became difficult to understand.
 When we tried to delve deeper to sort it out, we found even more confusing information.

 There seems to be no clear or consistent use of any of the words.
 What one manufacturer calls a pigment, might be called a colorant by another.
 With no agreed-upon definitions or governing body to regulate the use of the words, it is hard to say what is in each diaper.
 What we found were some diapers that said dye-free had obvious colored portions.
 When we looked at their websites for more information we found the words pigments, inks, and colorants to describe the colored portions.

 Our take on it: we like dye-free and recommend it.
 Features like wetness indicators though helpful are unnecessary and we prefer to keep it simple.
 We suggest you look for diapers that have no obvious colors near baby's skin.
 So while a pattern on the back cover may not cause a problem, colored leg cuffs might.
 If your baby has a reaction to a particular diaper, that claims to be dye free, we suggest you try a different brand just in case the original diaper did use an additive but calls it pigments.

 Fear of Phthalates